linux-integrity/ima-doc/ima-concepts.rst

 Signature
 ~~~~~~~~~~~~

-Signature enables immutable files.
+Signed files are immutable.

 Appraisal starts with digitally signing files.
 Ideally, this will be
 a distro signature.
 The signature is stored in the extended attribute
 ``security.ima``.
-The private key is used to sign the files, while the
+The private key is used to sign files, while the
-public key on the :ref:`dot-ima` keyring is used to verify the
+public key on the :ref:`dot-ima` keyring is used to verify
-signature.
-This provides additional protection against tampering, as
-the private key should not be available on the system.
+signatures.
+The private key should not be available on the system,
+which provides additional protection against tampering.

+When IMA verifies signatures it will use the
+:ref:`public-key-identifier`, which is part of the IMA signature in
-The format of the signature is described in the event log :ref:`sig`
+``security.ima``, to find the verification public key.
+The format of
+the signature is described in the event log :ref:`sig` field, and
-field, and includes the public key identifier, hash algorithm and
+includes the :ref:`public-key-identifier`, :ref:`hash-algorithm` and
-signature length.

-The :ref:`evmctl` utility can be used to sign files.
+:ref:`signature-length`.
+The :ref:`evmctl` utility can be used to
+sign files.

 Use appraisal in :ref:`ima-appraise` ``enforce`` mode. ``fix`` mode
-cannot be used because the private key should be held elsewhere.
+cannot be used to re-sign a file because the private key should be
+held elsewhere.

+A user with a private key can locally sign using
+:ref:`evmctl`.

 A read policy rule will prevent a file from being read or executed if
 the signature does not verify.